skred91/RVSP-main/README.md

 7) In the Tools folder you'll found the builder bat file, follow the instructions and the exe will be in the build folder.<br>

+8) To change the exe icon or whatever, i've put you the RessourceHacker latest installer ( 18/06/2024 )

 /!\ WARNING /!\ I use cx_freeze to compile the exe bcs pyinstaller is flagged by microsoft so you need all the Folder with the exe into it to run it
 DISCLAIMER : I recommend you to use an sfx archive, try different method and test it on VirusTotal, for me it haven't work with winrar.
 For any question go in the discord server.